frankhart2018/cs-6220-project/README.md

 The clean and fill script takes one required argument and two optional arguments:

-1. `input_file`: The input CSV file that is to be cleaned and filled.
+1. `input`: The input CSV file that is to be cleaned and filled.
 2. `clean`: A flag that turns on cleaning feature, and cleans the input file using the available cleaners in `config.json`.
 3. `fill`: A flag that turns on filling feature, and fills the input file using the available fillers in `config.json`.